Author

 File Manipulation

-2. Modifying System Files: Malware can modify system files to disrupt or change the behavior of the system.
-For example, a malware could modify system configuration files or registry keys to hijack system resources or disable security measures.
+2. Modifying System Files: Malware can mess with system files to disrupt normal operations or change how things work.
+It's like someone coming into your house, rearranging everything, or cutting the power.
+It might change configuration files or registry entries to take over system functions or disable security features.

 File Manipulation with Python